-7.27 System control
+7.26 System control

-7.27.1 Reset
+7.26.1 Reset

-Reset has four sources on the LPC2478: the RESET pin, the Watchdog reset, power-on reset, and the BrownOut Detection (BOD) circuit.
+Reset has four sources on the LPC2470: the RESET pin, the Watchdog reset, power-on reset, and the BrownOut Detection (BOD) circuit.
 The RESET pin is a Schmitt trigger input pin.
-Assertion of chip Reset by any source, once the operating voltage attains a usable level, starts the wake-up timer (see description in Section 7.26.3 "Wake-up timer"), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, a fixed number of clocks have passed, and the flash controller has completed its initialization.
+Assertion of chip Reset by any source, once the operating voltage attains a usable level, starts the wake-up timer (see description in Section 7.25.3 "Wake-up timer"), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, and a fixed number of clocks have passed.